How Long Does Garlic Last?

 Proper food storage is the key to extending the expiration date of garlic, especially fresh cloves.
 In deciding how to store garlic to extend its shelf life, the best option is to store the garlic whole at room temperature in a dark and dry place with plenty of air circulation.
 Once you begin removing cloves from the garlic, it’s shelf life decreases quickly.
 Some good choices in determining how to store garlic is using a hanging wire mesh basket (optimal choice), a mesh bag, a paper bag or a paper type egg carton.
 Avoid plastic bags, the refrigerator, or any closed containers that can’t breathe (allow air through) when storing garlic, because closed containers can produce a moisture build-up and cause the bulb to deteriorate or even produce mold.

-Once garlic is removed from it’s skin and prepared, it’s a different story – peeled garlic should be stored in a tightly closed container in the refrigerator.
+Once garlic is removed from it’s skin and prepared, it’s a different story – peeled cloves should be stored in a tightly closed container in the refrigerator.
 The best choice to extend the shelf life of chopped garlic is to add a little olive oil and store it in a sealed jar in the refrigerator.

 Freezing garlic is not recommended since freezing changes the texture and thus the flavor.